Learn more about the limited time waiver for the Public Service Loan Forgiveness (PSLF) program.

 Log into your MyVSAC account or create an account.

-If you're a Vermont resident, you can apply online for any of the many scholarships administered by the Vermont Student Assistance Corporation (VSAC) using the Unified Scholarship Application (USA).
+You can apply online for any of the many scholarships or forgivable loans administered by the Vermont Student Assistance Corporation (VSAC) using the Unified Scholarship Application (USA).

-For students planning to attend college in 2022–2023, be sure to apply by February 11, 2022.
+For students planning to attend college in 2024–2025, be sure to apply by March 1, 2024.
 We must receive your online application and all required documents by the midnight deadline.
+If applying for a forgivable loan, you are encouraged to apply by the deadline; however, applications will be accepted after the deadline provided funding is available.

 Check out the most frequently-asked questions about VSAC-assisted scholarships.

-Once you've carefully reviewed VSAC's scholarships booklet and identified the VSAC-assisted scholarships for which you're eligible, follow these steps to submit a single application.
+Once you've carefully reviewed VSAC's scholarships booklet and identified the VSAC-assisted scholarships or the forgivable loan for which you're eligible, follow these steps to submit a single application.
 (If you need a printed copy of the booklet, you can order one in the mail.):

 If you’re unable to submit your required documents online, you can mail them to: